rjseymour66/MySQL/README.md

     FROM vendors
     WHERE vendor_name = 'Pacific Bell');
 ```
 A subquery is used in the **WHERE** clause to identify the invoices that are updated.
 Returns the vendor_id value for the vendor in the vendors table with the name "Pacific Bell".
+In subqueries, the **SELECT** clause contains a column that the **UPDATE** clause table and the **FROM** subquery clause have in common.

 ## DELETE
 Use the DELETE statement to remove one or more rows from a table.
 A foreign key constraint may prevent you from deleting a row.
 If that is the case, you can delete the row only if you delete all child rows for that row first.